Effective heat transfer

 This means we usually feel warm if we’re absorbing heat from our environment and often feel cold if we’re radiating out our own body heat to the outside world.

-For most people, if the environment around us is more than 26C or less than 16C, we feel discomfort, because we are either gaining or losing too much body heat.
+For most people, if the environment around us is more than 78°F or less than 60°F, we feel uncomfortable, because our bodies are either gaining or losing too much heat.

-So, if we warm the walls, ceiling and floor of the room we are in (not the air) to at least 17c and ideally to around 22c, our bodies will stop perceiving that we are losing heat and we will feel warm and comfortable.
+So, if we warm the walls, ceiling, and floor of the room we’re in (not the air) to at least 63°F and ideally to around 72°F, our bodies will stop perceiving that we’re losing heat and we’ll feel warm and comfortable.
 This is the objective of infrared heating: to build up “thermal mass” in an environment and let it keep you warm.

 Make your room a 360° radiator

 Herschel infrared directly heats the walls, floor and ceiling of a building (the ‘thermal mass’).
 Once the thermal mass is warm, the building itself retains the heat for a period of time, so the heater only needs to be on to top up.

 Most of other forms of heaters are convection heaters which primarily heat volumes of air, which then has to transfer its heat to the building in order to warm the thermal mass.
 The problem is, hot air rises to the ceiling (where you don’t want it) and easily escapes with draughts and open doors.
 The direct transfer of heat to the building is why Herschel is more efficient and saves energy compared to convection heating.
 It also more comfortable because you don’t have cold floors and stuffy air.